-Online Payments and Credit Card AutoPay: To make your payment online or set up credit card autopay, please log into your account here.
-Detailed instructions for setting up credit card autopay can be found here.
+Online Payments and Credit Card AutoPay: To make your payment online or set up credit card autopay, please log into your account.
+Detailed instructions for setting up your credit card autopay.

-Automatic Payments Using a Checking Account (ACH): Please fill out the ACH Authorization form and either drop it off, mail it back, or email it to firstname.lastname@example.org.
-More information regarding ACH payments can be viewed here.
+Automatic Payments Using a Checking Account (ACH): Please fill out the ACH Authorization form and either drop it off, mail it back, or email it to email@example.com.
+More information regarding automatic (ACH) payments.

 Mail or Drop Off: Please enclose the bill stub or write the service address on the check.
 Payments can be mailed to the Town of Erie, Finance Department, PO Box 750, Erie, CO 80516.
 Payments can also be dropped off at the Town Hall receptionist/cashier desk or in the black drop box at the front of the Town Hall.
 The Town Hall is located at 645 Holbrook Street.

 We send out bills on a rotating basis throughout the month according to the cycle billing schedule.
 Bills are mailed approximately one week after the read date for each cycle.
 Additional cycle billing information.